Siege (Mason book): Ideology

 Siege idolizes Adolf Hitler, and adheres to what it describes as terroristic National Socialism; Mason describes Hitler as "the greatest personality in all of history" and "the LAST CHANCE for the revival of Western Civilization".
 The tone is deeply pessimistic about the state of society.
 It includes the idea of The System, which is a conspiracy of the government, Jews and capitalists acting against white interests.
 Mason describes the American government as the enemy, saying it is "by every standard of measure, the most evil thing that has ever existed on earth", and argues any act against it is justified.
 It denies the Holocaust, employs several antisemitic conspiracies, and defends the Manson murders.
 In addition to Manson and Hitler, it lionizes Tommasi and the occultist Savitri Devi.
-Siege does not use the term accelerationism but Manson employs similar ideas.
+Siege does not use the term accelerationism but Mason employs similar ideas.

 Scholars Bethan Johnson and Matthew Feldman described it as "unrepentantly and unflinchingly racist, antisemitic, white supremacist, and anti-democratic", but that it was rather distinguished from other neo-Nazi works by "the terroristic extremity of Siege's call for violence".
 It celebrates violence, chronicles real-world attacks by far-right extremists, even of people otherwise innocent; it is argued that there can be no innocents or those considered noncombatants in a "race war".
 Anyone who disagrees with this is considered an enemy, whether it is a "comrade, friend, family member [...] it doesn't matter."
 It celebrates various serial killers and mass murderers, some of whom he had known personally, and even terrorist attacks committed by leftists.

 Siege explicitly advocated lone wolf terrorism, as opposed to group terrorism.
 It was noted as the first text to do so; later, William Luther Pierce would espouse similar ideas in the novel Hunter, and Louis Beam published his better-known essay "Leaderless Resistance", which may have been influenced by Mason.
 It advises against group planning due to the risk of detection.
 This is the work's main message, advising of lone wolf terror to "an all-consuming extent".
 To this end, it extensively glorifies past lone wolf terrorists, creating a "canon" of them.
-It particularly presents this as a benefit to those who have experienced social rejection, presenting their rejection by society is actually a virtue, as Mason claims "to be outside this society is a marked badge of honor", and attempts to convince such a reader that by becoming terrorists they will be immortalized and respected.
+It particularly presents this as a benefit to those who have experienced social rejection, presenting their rejection by society as a virtue, as Mason claims "to be outside this society is a marked badge of honor", and attempts to convince such a reader that by becoming terrorists they will be immortalized and respected.
 Johnson and Feldman noted Siege's rhetoric as "a near perfect execution" of the radicalization and indoctrination technique of "reorientation of personal trauma".